 Studies show dental sealants reduce the risks of tooth cavities by as much as 80 percent.
-Children without dental sealants are three times more likely to develop cavities compared to children with sealants.
-It’s important to protect baby teeth so they don’t fall out early due to cavities.
+Children without dental sealants are three times more likely to develop cavities than children with sealants.
+It’s important to protect baby teeth, so they don’t fall out early due to cavities.

-Dental sealants form a hard layer of protection on the teeth to prevent food particles and acids from seeping between the teeth’ grooves and causing tooth decay.
+Dental sealants form a hard layer of protection on the teeth to prevent food particles and acids from causing tooth decay.
 Our dentist in Covina, CA, will cover the surface of your teeth with one of these products to prevent cavities.
-Although most of the patients who get this treatment are children, adults who have a history of tooth decay will benefit from this preventive treatment.
+Although most of the patients who receive this treatment are children, adults who have a history of tooth decay will benefit from this preventive treatment.

 There is more than one type of tooth sealant available to our dentist.
 The available types include resin and glass ionomer sealants.

 Sealants can protect teeth in two ways.
-One, by sealing out food particles and acids that can cause tooth decay, and two, supply teeth with fluoride protection.
+One by sealing out food particles and acids that can cause tooth decay.
+Two, they supply teeth with fluoride protection.

-The chemical make-up of sealants includes fluoride to continue strengthening children’s growing teeth.
+The chemical makeup of sealants includes fluoride to strengthen children’s growing teeth.
 While resin-based sealants have low fluoride release, glass ionomer sealants have a high fluoride release.
 We can explain how sealants work and which may be better for you or your child’s teeth.